achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      iii.missing not at random  (there is reason for missing value and directly related to value)

+     iv.structured missing  100 % sure on why it is missing

      Identify Missingness Types With Missingno  https://towardsdev.com/how-to-identify-missingness-types-with-missingno-61cfe0449ad9

      Univariate,Multivariate  https://medium.com/fintechexplained/what-are-imputers-in-data-science-b72f8308322b

+     univariate imputation impute on 1 column  multi variate imputation impute on 1 or more column

      1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise